Updated November 2017

 As far as protection from precip goes, The North Face Denali 2

 is by far the most water resistant fleece in this year's lineup.
 Not only is it the thickest fleece, it is the only jacket with a durable water repellent (DWR) treatment, causing light rain to bead off this fleece like water off a duck's back.
-However, in a heavy rainstorm, even the Denali 2
+However, in a massive rainstorm, even the Denali 2

 will eventually soak through.
 The Arc'teryx Fortrez